FuturLab’s Bullet Proof Definition Of Art

 – FuturLab, 2013

 - Note that an ‘artefact’ is defined as anything man-made, so it doesn’t just mean physical objects such as paintings or sculptures.
-It includes Dance and other performance activities.
+It includes Photography, Product Design, Architecture and performance activities such as Dance.
 Definitions of artefact include:

 “Anything man-made, such as a spurious experimental result.”